Image-X-Institute/contour-alignment-tool/README.md

 -	`Invert Intensity`: Invert the intensity of the projections.

 **Contrast Adjustment**<br/>
 The projection contrast can be adjusted using the panel on the main screen.
 The contrast can be manually changed using the sliders.
-Additional options include auto-adjustment, fine control and contrast adjustment based on an ROI selection.
+Additional options include auto adjustment, adjustment based on contour location and adjustment based on an ROI selection.

 <br/>